mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ## Introduction
 ### What *is* the MMTk?
 The Memory Management Toolkit (MMTk) is a framework to design and implement memory managers.
-It has a core (this repository) written in Rust, and bindings that allow it to work with OpenJDK, V8, and JikesRVM, with more bindings currently in development.
+It has a core (mmtk-core) written in Rust, and bindings that allow it to work with OpenJDK, V8, and JikesRVM, with more bindings currently in development.
 The toolkit has a number of pre-built collectors, and is intended to make it relatively simple to expand upon or build new collectors.
 Many elements common between collectors can be easily implemented.

 ### What will this tutorial be covering?
 This tutorial is intended to get you comfortable with building garbage collectors in the MMTk.